thoughtbot/ruby-science/book/code_smells/comments.md

 # Comments

-Comments can be used appropriately to introduce classes and provide documentation, but used incorrectly, they mask readability and process problems by further obfuscating already unreadable code.
+Comments can be used appropriately to introduce classes and provide documentation.
+But used incorrectly, they mask readability and process problems by further obfuscating already unreadable code.

 ### Symptoms